 The Minoans worshiped it as a divine manifestation and the cult extended from Cyprus to Crete.
 In Egypt, its wood was used to build coffins.
 In the East, it evoked fertility due to its vaguely phallic appearance.

-If, over a period of three months, its branch is slowly cut, it will become a real healing instrument: it will suffice to slide it on the person to be healed, pressing on the painful parts and scorching the tip to purify it.
+If, over three months, its branch is slowly cut, it will become a real healing instrument: it will suffice to slide it on the person to be healed, pressing on the painful parts and scorching the tip to purify it.
 Roots and cuddles can be burned as incense to amplify spiritual healing.
 Wearing its twig during funerals gives comfort and lightens the pain of mourning.

 It is a tree that contains protective energy and protects the house from negative energies.